Faculty Lunches Begin

-The Leslie Humanities Center is pleased to announce that, with support from the Office of the Provost, we will be participating in the Matariki Humanities Network that we launched as and pursuant to the meeting with our peer institutions that we hosted in September 2013 here in Hanover.
-The Matariki Humanities Network will consist in its first phase of four annual meetings, each on a different area of humanities scholarship.
+The Leslie Humanities Center is pleased to announce that, with support from the Office of the Provost, we continue to participate in the Matariki Humanities Network that we launched in September 2013 here in Hanover.
+The Matariki Humanities Network consists in its first phase of annual meetings, each on a different area of humanities scholarship.
 For an account of the first, highly successful symposium that was hosted by Otago, New Zealand in 2014, see http://now.dartmouth.edu/2015/02/matariki-humanities-colloquium-seeds-global-collaboration

-For the first meeting, we are soliciting nominations and self-nominations from Dartmouth faculty whose work is in or related to premodern studies.
+For the second meeting, we are soliciting self-nominations from Dartmouth professors whose work is in or related to the study of religions.
 The conference will take place at Queens University in Canada from 1-3 October, 2015.
 Dartmouth will cover travel costs and accommodation costs at the specified rate; Queens will provide meals.
-For a full description, that includes the shape of the conference and the kinds of presentations we are soliciting, see below.
-Colleagues interested in participating or wishing to nominate others should send an email with a current C.V. and a one-paragraph description of qualification and interest to The Leslie Center for the Humanities by the beginning of Spring term, i.e. no later than May 1, 2014.
+For a full description, that includes the shape of the conference and the kinds of presentations we are soliciting, see this announcement from Queens.
+Colleagues interested in participating should send an email with a current C.V. and a one-paragraph description of qualification and interest to the Leslie Humanities Center at email@example.com by June 14, 2015.
 Please specify what kind of paper you wish to present.
-Participants will be selected by the Leslie Humanities Center Advisory Committee in consultation with the Associate Dean of Humanities.

 The gathering was not only oriented to discussing the status quo, but to articulating a shared approach to supporting humanities faculty, professionals and students at these institutions.
 The Matariki network not only provides unique opportunities for cross-institutional and cross-disciplinary research, but also for thinking about individual disciplines in an international frame: how we approach for instance the study of American literature might differ significantly between the English-based institutions and the non- English based institutions.